 If interstate and international revenues cannot be determined directly from corporate books of account or subsidiary records, filers may provide on the Worksheet good-faith estimates of these figures.
 In such cases, the filer should enter the good-faith estimates of the percentage of interstate and the percentage of international revenues in columns (b) and (c), respectively.
 A reporting entity may not submit a good-faith estimate lower than one percent unless the correct figure should be \$0.
+Good-faith estimates must be based on information that is current for the filing period.
 Information supporting good-faith estimates must be made available to either the FCC or to the administrators upon request.
-Using the good-faith estimate, calculate the amount of interstate revenues as the amount in column (a) times the percentage in column (b), and calculate the amount of international revenues as the amount in column (a) times the percentage in column (c).
-For convenience, calculated interstate and international revenue amounts that are greater than one thousand dollars may be rounded to the nearest thousand dollars.
+Using the good-faith estimate, calculate the amount of interstate revenues as the amount in column (a) times the percentage in column (b), and calculate the amount of interstate and international revenue amounts that are greater than one thousand dollars may be rounded to the nearest thousand dollars.
 Please enter zero dollars in columns (d) and (e) if, and only if, there were no interstate revenues for the line for the reporting period.

-Note that the FCC provides the following safe harbor percentages of interstate revenues associated with Line 309, Line 409 and Line 410:30
+Note that the FCC provides the following safe harbor percentages of interstate revenues associated with Line 309, Line 409, and Line 410:34

-64.9% of interconnected VoIP telecommunications revenues 37.1% of cellular and broadband PCS telecommunications revenues 12.0% of paging revenues 1.0% of analog SMR dispatch revenues
+37.1% of cellular and broadband PCS telecommunications revenues

+12.0% of paging revenues

+1.0% of analog SMR dispatch revenues